The Ten Books That Became Portals and How Story, Place, and Myth Shape My Photography

 Place: Ruins, deserts, highways, layered ground

-Lauret Savoy reminds us that landscapes are never blank.
-That the ground beneath us carries history – some of it visible, most of it erased.
+Lauret Savoy reminds us that the ground beneath us carries history – some of it visible, most of it erased.

 Trace is about race, silence, and the geography of memory.
-It taught me that every place has a story, and every story has layers.
-It deepened my reverence for the land as archive.
-As wound.
-As witness.
+It deepened my reverence for the land as archive, wound, and witness.
 Beauty, yes, but something much more profound.

 This is why I move slowly.
 Why I care so deeply about where we are, and how we arrive.